teauxfu/brdsa.github.io/src/lib/posts/sveltekit-migration-proposal.md

 But, for all that work, I suggest we might as well just rebuild it with something more convenient/powerful and retain the assets that we like.

-## Why SvelteKit specifically?

-Svelte is a JavaScript library for creating UIs, and SvelteKit is a webserver tailored to serving Svelte apps.
-SvelteKit can also be used as a static site generator, which is what Jekyll is and what we want it for.

-Our website is a static site -- just some files sitting on a server without any dynamic content like a comments section.
-The parts that are truly interactive, like the mailing list and so on, are served through `<iframe>`s which act kind of like windows into a different website.
-For example, there's no comment section or like buttons because that would require updating a database somewhere, which we don't have or need.

-More to the point, because SvelteKit excels at pre-prendering pages for optimal load times and SEO performance, all those benefits apply to using it as a static site generator.
-Static sites are great because they can usually be hosted for free or cheaply.
-Our current (free) webhost, GitHub Pages, requires that we produce a static build.

-Svelte itself as a UI library has a really robust component model -- basically we can design a few elements on the page and reuse them easily.
-For anything but trivial HTML layouts, this is essential.
-Furthermore, through community libraries such as `mdsvex` we can easily take advantage of using Markdown for writing content.
-In combination, we get to design beautiful and responsive UI using Svelte, and do the bulk of our copy/prose/post authoring in easy-breezy Markdown.

 pros
 - we can continue to build with a GitHub action and host on GitHub Pages
 - we can retain all our existing Markdown pages, and continue using Markdown to add content